PLANT SC 3505WT - Soil and Plant Nutrition III

 4. Final exam

-SubmissionAll material that is handed in for assessment is submitted electronically.
-Cover sheet are available on MyUni.
+SubmissionAll material that is handed in for assessment is submitted electronically through MyUni.

 The aim is provide feedback and marks on the assessment within 2 weeks after submission.
 Rubrics and mark sheets as well as additional comments on the work are used to provide feedback to students